Merchant API: Overview

 Learn more about task completion and obtaining a list of completed tasks in this help center article.

-You can send up to 2000 API calls per minute, with each POST call containing no more than 100 tasks.
+You can send up to 2000 POST and GET API calls per minute in total, with each POST call containing no more than 100 tasks.
 Contact us if you would like to raise the limit.

 Note: Google Shopping Sellers Ad URL endpoint doesn’t require making a separate POST request and provides results based on the